Chemotactic self-caging in active emulsions: Discussion

-In conclusion, we used dilute active emulsions as artificial systems to explore the collective dynamics of active particles governed by negative autochemotactic interactions.
-Based on fluorescent imaging, we visualized and measured the diffusion coefficient of the filled micelle trails left in the wake of the droplets; a quantity necessary for theoretical modeling of the interactions.
-We quantified these autochemotactic interactions and showed that whether a droplet crosses or is reflected by a trail can be predicted by the time lag between droplet passages and the angle of incident.
+We have used active emulsions to explore the collective behavior of active particles governed by negative autochemotaxis.
+Using fluorescent imaging, we visualized and measured the diffusion coefficient of the chemorepellent trails left in the wake of the droplets; a quantity necessary for theoretical modeling of the interactions.
+We quantified these interactions and established a generic theoretical CAPP model that can recreate the trajectories and predict the outcome of a droplet-trail collision based on three parameters: time lag between droplet passages, angle of incidence, and chemical coupling strength.
+We would like to highlight the fact that the emergent behavior observed experimentally at the collective level is recovered in the theoretical model without the need for any fitting, as discussed above.
+This suggests that the basic ingredients of the model---and in particular the alignment interaction (torque) term with a strong value for its coupling $\Omega$---are presenting a faithful minimal theoretical description of the system, with predictive power at the collective level.

-We further explored the collective dynamics in active emulsions and observed a novel dynamical arrest mechanism: transient autochemotactic caging.
-We extended our system to 3D and showed that caging also happens in unconfined suspensions of active droplets.
-Interestingly, caging already happens at significantly lower volume fractions ($\phi\approx 10^{-4}$), compared to the 2D case.
-Apart from dimensional effects, one contributing factor might be that the droplet motion in 3D is not rectified by the cell boundaries and that reflection is therefore already effected by weaker gradients.
-This question, however, cannot be resolved yet without further quantitative modelling of the coupling parameters.

-While it is in principle feasible to treat individual droplet-trail interactions including hydrodynamic feedback~\cite{lippera2020_collisions}, the chemically-active polar particle model does a very good job in capturing essential features of the collision behaviour: Due to the slow trail diffusion, our experiments show that reflection is still frequent after the flows caused by the leading droplet have decayed, and statistically the majority of observed interactions would happen when there is no advective contribution from the leading droplet.
-This makes the collective behaviour far more accessible to numerical and analytical modelling by using a similar simplified paradigm.
+While it is in principle feasible to treat individual droplet-trail interactions including hydrodynamic feedback~\cite{lippera2020_alignment,lippera2020_collisions}, our results show that the CAPP model captures essential features of the delayed collisions in dilute systems, where, typically, the time lag between droplet passages is considerably longer than the advective timescale.
+As shown here, this makes the collective behavior accessible to numerical and analytical modeling using a similar simplified paradigm.